zdimension/parm_extended/README.md

 ## Quick setup

+*note:* this assumes you're running a Linux-like OS.
+On Windows, WSL (1 or 2) works perfectly.

 1. Download Digital from the [GitHub repo](https://github.com/hneemann/Digital/releases)
 2. [Optional] Download the patched .jar with enhanced Telnet support from [here](https://domino.zdimension.fr/poubelle/digital.jar) and place it in the Digital folder
 3. If you don't have Rust, install Rust (using [rustup](https://rustup.rs/)) and install the nightly toolchain (`rustup toolchain install nightly`)